Dish antenna inside the radome

 The antenna is a 2.4 meter diameter aluminum parabolic reflector supported by an enclosed elevation-over-azimuth mount using direct-drive torque motors.
 The antenna fills the inside of the radome with little room to spare.

 How It Works

 The antenna is a ground component of a larger Meteorological Sounding System.
 In operation, the antenna transmitted to (uplink) and received data from (downlink) an airborne Radiosonde package suspended beneath a ground-launched weather balloon.
 The uplink provided ranging data and the downlink provided temperature and humidity readings which were sent to a computer, another part of the MSS, for analysis.
 An automated tracking system kept the antenna pointed directly at the airborne Radiosonde.

-This antenna and radome were once in use at the weather station on Cape Canaveral Air Force Station.
+This antenna and radome were once in use at the weather station on Cape Canaveral Space Force Station.

 - Arcas Archived Photography

 - Arcas Launcher Exhibit